Firstly, I want to make it very clear: BellyBelly has always been pro-choice. We’re not here to tell you what to do.

 Low Vaccination Rates Are Not The Smoking Gun

-With more children vaccinated than ever (around 60% were fully vaccinated in the 80s), low vaccination rates are not to blame for the current whooping cough epidemic.
-Bearing in mind pertussis is a cyclical disease in nature, and is well known for peaking every 2-5 years.
+Low vaccination rates are not to blame for the current whooping cough epidemic – bearing in mind pertussis is a cyclical disease in nature, and is well known for peaking every 2-5 years.

-A study published on the CDC’s website shows exactly why “No Jab, No Play” legislation is not a magic solution – and this was the supposedly more effective whole cell vaccine:
+A study published on the CDC’s website shows exactly why the “No Jab, No Play” legislation is not a magic solution – and this was the supposedly more effective whole cell vaccine:

 Why Isn’t The Whooping Cough Vaccine Working So Well?